jjaburke91/katinaTheme/README.md

 * Look into using Cloudinary for sitting image width better.
 * Embedding Videos
 * Contact form
+* Change colour and behaviour of what happens when you highlight text

 ### Things to remember ###
 * Google crawler